JVDEGCR

-JVD brings EVM-compatible programmability and native cross-chain communication with JVD using an innovative consensus of Proof of Authority(PoA)
+JVDEGCR brings EVM-compatible programmability and native cross-chain communication with JVDEGCR using an innovative consensus of Proof of Authority(PoA)

-Why is JVD designed as a separate chain from JVD?
+Why is JVDEGCR designed as a separate chain from JVDEGCR?

-How does JVD work?
+How does JVDEGCR work?
 What is the architecture and consensus used?

-There will be fewer validators on JVD testnet.
+There will be fewer validators on JVDEGCR testnet.

 Can you tell more about Proof of Staked Authority(PoSA)?
 What is it?